Acosix/alfresco-mt-support/README.md

 ## Compatbility

 This module is built to be compatible with Alfresco 5.0d and above.
 It may be used on either Community or Enterprise Edition.
+The Acosix [alfresco-utility](https://github.com/Acosix/alfresco-utility) module is a mandatory dependency for this module to work.

 ## Added Multi-Tenant Features